A young woman travels home to find her sister dying in a rural hospital.

 She threw the vase at a plate glass window; resulting in an explosion, like gun fire.

 All action had moved into slow motion.
 Katy stepped through the shards.
 One piece was at her neck, a butter knife separating soft tissue.
-The blood bubbled.
+The blood bubbled from her throat.
 Now Katy was limp, her ocean blue eyes looking beyond this world.

 I heard a blood curdling scream, my own voice.